 Last, but not least, there are so many moving pieces, especially during live events, that chances are you will forget something.
 After the event is over, that thing you forgot will seem so obvious that you will wonder how you could possibly not have thought about it ahead of time!
 It’s ok, it happens to the best of us.
 As one of my teachers says “Bless yourself!”

 Start a document to take some notes after each event or workshop and create a checklist of things to remember and plan for.
 As you keep hosting your own events and workshops, you will learn what you need and what works for you and it will be easier to plan accordingly.

 There is something magical about gathering with other human beings, being in the presence of an inspired facilitator, and sharing insights with fellow participants: if you are passionate about building community and bringing people together, consider learning the skills needed to plan and host your own events and workshops.
-Join me from May 25 to June 29 for a six-week course on facilitation.
+Join me from September 27th to November 8th for The Facilitation Course.
 Find all the details and how to enroll here.